Skip to main content

 Steps to create a metadata model

-• Step 2: Identify key resources: What are the key data resources (tables, columns, policies, reports etc.) you need to describe?
+• Step 2: Identify key resources: Pinpoint the essential data resources, such as tables, columns, policies, and reports, that need to be described in your metadata model.

-• Step 3: Establish relationships: Define how your resources relate to one another.
+• Step 7: Establish relationships: Define and document how various data resources are interrelated.
 For example, one data source might feed into a dashboard, or multiple tables might combine to create a report.

-• Step 5: Implement: Use data.world to implement the model and to document and manage metadata.
+• Step 10: Implement the metadata model: Use data.world to implement the model and to document and manage metadata.
 Create a model that is usable and accessible across your organization.

 In data.world installations with the Catalog Toolkit, all metadata configurations are managed within a special organization called the catalog configuration.